algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 [import:21-24, lang:"julia"](code/julia/gaussian_elimination.jl)
 {% endmethod %}

+The *pivot* is now considered to be the first element in the highest swapped row.
+In this case, the new pivot is now $$3$$.

 #### Step 3
-For all remaining rows, find a fraction that corresponds to the ratio of the lower value in that column to the central pivot \(the one you swapped to the top\)
+For all remaining rows, find a fraction that corresponds to the ratio of the value in that column to the pivot.
+For example, in this matrix, the next row is $$1$$ and the pivot value is $$3$$.
 $$
 \rightarrow
 \left[